 Jan Berry’s Natural Bath Bomb ebooks – In the Natural Bath Bombs eBook, Jan shares tips and recipes, along with basic formulas to use to design your own bath bomb recipes.
 She talks about how bath bombs work, natural colorant options, essential oils, and herbal additives.
 It perfectly complements our bath bomb articles!

-Don’t forget to have a look at the Joybilee Farm Store – You’ll find inspiration for your DIY lifestyle with these no-fluff herbal classes, gardening books, essential oils books, helpful printables, and more.
-Each resource is crafted with an emphasis on hands-on DIY awesomeness that’s simple, straight forward, and easy to master.
+Don’t forget to have a look at the Joybilee Farm blog – You’ll find inspiration for your DIY lifestyle

 Digging Deeper into Herbs, Seeds & Essential Oils